mejk/SciComp/README.md

   ```
 6. Check the progress from the github repository under `Actions`.
 Once done, go the web site (as listed under `Actions`.

-## Important
+## Important!!!

-Use at your own risk.
+- Use at your own risk.
 We take no responsibility or liability of any kind.
+- The various installations have all been tested and tried, but if you choose to follow the notes, the risk is entirly yours.
+Please be aware that computer software and operating systems develop rapidly: Pay attention to the version numbers.

 ## Copyright